equivalent/equivalent.github.io/_posts/article/2018-06-14-rails-api-authentication-with-spa-csrf-tokens.md

 ```

 Rails HTML render will also render the CSRF token in the  `<meta name="csrf-token" ...>` tag
-so when it comes to AJAX  or Single page apps rendered from Rails we just
+so when it comes to AJAX  or SPA rendered from Rails we just
-configure to pick the meta CSRF token and send it with the AJAX request.
+configure them to pick up the CSRF token from `<meta>` tag and send it with the AJAX request.

 ```erb